Too much or too little…finding that perfect balance for your resume.

 I have discussed this with other hiring managers and employers.
 The answer is not a short one, but I hope to clarify a few general ‘rules’ in this post.

 During positions I held that gave me an opportunity to be on a hiring committee or volunteer selection committee I focused on how applicants matched their skills and experience with the duties listed for the position.
 Confirming they actually read the entire post and identified their related skills.
 As a writer of open position duties, I tried to be specific, yet open to related skills; writing such statements as ‘office experience or equivalent education/training’, etc.

-The committees typically focused on seeing a personality showing through on a written, typo-free, well-organized resume while scanning for keywords in the applicants employment history that matched the open position.
-We focused on achievement, paying close attention to those that stated an accomplishment in the highlight of each position they had held.
+The committees typically focused on seeing a personality showing through on a written, typo-free, well-organized resume while scanning for keywords in the applicant’s employment history that matched the open position.
+We focused on achievement while paying close attention to those that stated an accomplishment in the highlight of each position they held.
 Showing professionalism, even if their employment history was short or listed more than one job in a year.
 We asked ourselves if that position helped them gain experience, did they accomplish a goal or solve an issue and did they word it in a way that confirmed they were ready to make a commitment with our company.
 We would form questions we wanted to ask the applicant quickly, which was always a good sign.

 Remember, any employment lapse needs to be explained either in your cover letter or during the interview process.
 If you leave off a few short term jobs, you should be prepared to answer why.
 Were they unrelated to the job you’re applying for?
 Were you not given the tools to learn the job properly and you decided to find a better one?
-Were they longer than ten to 15 years ago?
+Were they more than ten to 15 years ago?

 - Keep the resume content honest and relevant

 - Research the position requirements, skills needed and company; focusing your resume and cover letter content to highlight your experience and why you are the best match for the position!